Skip to main content

 Last update:

 You can specify model parameters when creating an inference service.
-They determine how the inference service will process requests and consume computational resources.
+They determine how the inference service will process requests and consume computing resources.

-The format in which the model weights are stored.
-This is a method of model optimization (quantization) where floating point numbers (e.g. FP32) are converted to a lower precision format such as 8-bit integers (INT8).
-Smaller formats reduce the size of the model, speed up token generation, and reduce the consumption of computational resources.
-This allows models to be run on resource-constrained devices, such as cell phones or embedded systems, with minimal loss of accuracy
+The format used to store model weights.
+This is a model optimization method (quantization) in which floating-point numbers (e.g., FP32) are converted to a lower-precision format, such as 8-bit integers (INT8).
+More compact formats reduce the model size, accelerate token generation, and decrease computing resource consumption.
+This allows models to run on resource-constrained devices, such as mobile phones or embedded systems, with minimal loss of accuracy

 Data type for KV cache (Key-Value Cache)

-Format for storing intermediate model calculations during token generation.
-Key-Value Cache is a mechanism for accelerating token generation in LLMs based on the Transformer architecture.
-More compact formats reduce memory consumption and allow processing longer contexts
+The storage format for model intermediate calculations during token generation.
+Key-Value Cache is a mechanism for accelerating token generation in LLMs based on the transformer architecture.
+More compact formats reduce memory consumption and allow for processing longer contexts

 Maximum context length

-Maximum number of tokens a model can process within a single request
+The maximum number of tokens the model can process within a single request